spi4kavg/django_blogposts/README.rst

 from django_blogposts.sitemap import BlogPostSitemap

-By default django-blogposts provides with categories.
-If you dont want use categories setup in settings.py
+By default django-blogposts provides with categories and tags.
+If you dont want use categories or tags setup in settings.py

 BLOGPOSTS_USE_CATEGORIES = False

+BLOGPOSTS_USE_TAGS = False

 you can use search if you send request to /?q=example+of+query
 ```